vives-ai-edge/workshop/src/01-hello-world/03-run-inference/index.md

 The first thing we need to to is to load the correct libraries for mbed and Tensorflow using `#include`.

-This is also the time to load the model using the generated `model.h` file.
+This is also the time to load the model using the generated `model.h` (`model.cc` from last chapter) file.
 This files contains the `char array` representation of the model.

 _Using_ the `tflite` namespace will make the implementation less verbose and easier to read or understand.